ktorii/kentoriiWebsite/docker/README.md

 Connected?
 Good.

 10. To verify your local environment is setup properly, go to your browser and enter `localhost` or `127.0.0.1` or `kentorii.local` into the url and press enter.
-If you get no error then your local site is ready for testing.
+If the local site successfully loads, then your local site is ready for testing